mumanchu/OptimizedGPIO/README.md

 # OptimizedGPIO

 This fast General-Purpose Input/Output (GPIO) library is a single include file `OptimizedGPIO.h` that provides top speed optimized digital I/O for STM32, SAMD, AVR, ESP32 and ESP8266 boards.
 The right code for the board is selected automatically by `#ifdef` directives, so you don't need to do anything special.
-The same [API](#api) is used for each board, so no changes are need if you change board type.
+The same [API](#api) is used for each board, so no changes are needed if you change board type.

+This library was originally developed part of a Stepper Motor library, which will be released ~~soon~~ eventually.

-This voluminous README text is aimed at fledgling Arduino developers.
+The voluminous README text is aimed at fledgling Arduino developers.
 The rest of you probably know this stuff already.

 _Joke of the week: "His software had more bugs in it than the Amazon Rainforest".
 (Not referring to me, of course.)_